stainlessio/celestial-ephemera/README.md

 ## To Build
 1. Download the latest version of Cinder and unzip along side this repository.( I am using cinder 0.8.6 )
-2. install cmake and ninja
+2. install ninja and then cmake
+2. in the directory where Cinder exists, `ln -s Cinder latest`
 3. run `./update.sh` which will generate the ninja files
 4. `cd build-ninja`
 5. `ninja`